Generalizing matrix representations to fully heterochronous ranked tree shapes

 One may wish to use rooted phylograms to study patterns of evolution in systems where dates are not available or relevant.
 For example, in B cell affinity maturation, the evolutionary structure of the phylogenetic tree is determined by a relatively short period in the germinal center, after which the resulting cells circulate for longer as memory B cells without further mutation~\cite{Victora2022-fm}.
-Due to this two-part process the blood sampling time for B cells is not relevant to the actual ``sampling time'' of the B cells, which is the various times when they left the germinal center.
+Due to this two-part process, the blood sampling time for B cells is not relevant to the actual ``sampling time'' of the B cells, which corresponds to the various times when they left the germinal center.
 Hence, one can use a rooted phylogram.

 Crucially, the leaf positions of rooted phylogram inference form part of the inferential \emph{output}, in contrast to time tree inference (for which they form part of the \emph{input} data).
 Thus, we wish to capture the positions of the leaf nodes as part of our tree representation.
-As with the time tree case, we discretize the positions of the internal nodes into a ranking, obtaining what we call a \emph{fully heterochronous ranked tree shape} (Figure~\ref{fig:treeTypes}, right).
+Consequently, we discretize the positions of all nodes into a total ranking, obtaining what we call a \emph{fully heterochronous ranked tree shape} (Figure~\ref{fig:treeTypes}, right).